gcc-mirror/gcc/gcc/jit/docs/topics/expressions.rst

    The fields in ``fields`` need to be the same objects that were used to create the struct.

-   Each value has to have have the same unqualified type as the field it is applied to.
+   Each value has to have the same unqualified type as the field it is applied to.

    A NULL value element  in ``values`` is a shorthand for zero initialization